lerina/wasm-Sierpi-ski/README.md

 # wasm-Sierpi-ski
-an application that draws a Sierpiński triangle
+An application that draws a Sierpiński triangle, in plain vanilla Rust/wasm.